4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

             driver.quit()
             return credentials

 Each instance has unique login portals.
-Because 'instance1' requires a PKI card login and its cookies last quite a while, it's simpler for the user to handle the login, hence the 120 second timeout to do so.
+Because 'instance1' requires a PKI card login and its cookies last quite a while, it's simpler for the user and driver to negotiate authentication, hence the 120 second timeout.

 Finally, by default the driver remains open but can be closed for when a Session simply needs good cookies.